shot-button

 Meanwhile, the UAE Ministry of Defence said its air defence systems are actively responding to incoming missiles and drones launched from Iran, as per Al Jazeera.

-Separately, authorities in Dubai stated that the sounds heard across parts of the city were due to successful interception operations carried out by air defence systems, according to the Dubai Media Office's X post.
+Separately, authorities in Dubai stated that the sounds heard across parts of the city were due to interception operations carried out by air defence systems, the Dubai Media Office said in a post on X.

 (With inputs from PTI and ANI)